-One of the things that did not make it through our last move with us was an alphabet frieze I had drawn by hand many years before to help our preschoolers learn to read.
-I posted it along the top of the wall in our living room (which has almost always doubled as our schoolroom), as you can see in the background of this snapshot:
+One of the things that did not make it through our last move with us was a set of alphabet cards I had drawn by hand many years before to help our preschoolers learn to read.
+I posted it like a frieze along the top of the wall in our living room (which has almost always doubled as our schoolroom), as you can see in the background of this snapshot:

-I’d use a long stick to point to the letters as we recited a little phonics rhyme that I adapted from The Ordinary Parent’s Guide to Teaching Reading.
-Even after my own children moved beyond phonics lessons, I’d often press my alphabet border back into service when I was babysitting grandkids, so they learned the rhyme, too.
+I’d use a long stick to point to each letter as we recited a little phonics rhyme that I adapted from The Ordinary Parent’s Guide to Teaching Reading.
+Even after my own children moved beyond phonics lessons, I’d often press my alphabet card border back into service when I was babysitting grandkids, so they learned the rhyme, too.

 The vowels (in red) are taught first.
 They have a rhyme all to themselves, which goes like this (from The Ordinary Parent’s Guide to Teaching Reading):